ndidplatform/ndidplatform.github.io/examples/authen-flow.md

 `rp-client-app` will set `callback_url` (parameter when create new request) according to `NDID_API_CALLBACK_IP` and `NDID_API_CALLBACK_PORT` set on start.

-Before you can test, you will need to visit `http://localhost:8080/identity` to register user associate with IDP.
+Before you can test, you will need to visit `http://localhost:8080/identity` to register user associate with IdP.
-To test the flow, open a web browser and navigate to `http://localhost:8080/__namespace__/__identifier__` for IDP and `http://localhost:8081` for RP.
+To test the flow, open a web browser and navigate to `http://localhost:8080/__namespace__/__identifier__` for IdP and `http://localhost:8081` for RP.
-When you press `Request Identity Verification` button at RP with `namespace` and `identifier` that IDP recognizes, IDP will be notified and display options for accepting or rejecting a request.
+When you press `Request Identity Verification` button at RP with `namespace` and `identifier` that IdP recognizes, IdP will be notified and display options for accepting or rejecting a request.
-When you choose to either accepting or rejecting at IDP, RP will display the result accordingly.
+When you choose to either accepting or rejecting at IdP, RP will display the result accordingly.

-Note: To remove all registered users at IDP (`idp-client-app`), delete `persistent_db` directory.
+Note: To remove all registered users at IdP (`idp-client-app`), delete `persistent_db` directory.